 ShriNathji as a Dancer

-Flying ends of his scarf, flared and swirling skirt, swinging braid are all indication of the vigorous nature of the divine dance.
+Iconographically, flying ends of his scarf, flared and swirling skirt, swinging braid are all indication of the vigorous nature of this divine dance.
+Maybe to indicate his dance pose, his feet are shown splayed - sideways - in ancient paintings.

 Bhagwat Shah ©